Obamacare website back up ahead of schedule after maintenance

-NEW YORK, Dec 15 (Reuters) - The troubled federal website used by Americans to shop for health insurance as part of President Barack Obama’s healthcare overhaul was back up and running on Sunday after planned maintenance overnight took less time than planned, government officials said.
+NEW YORK (Reuters) - The troubled federal website used by Americans to shop for health insurance as part of President Barack Obama’s healthcare overhaul was back up and running on Sunday after planned maintenance overnight took less time than planned, government officials said.

 The downtime affected not only customers in the 36 states but also those in the 14 states and District of Columbia running their own insurance marketplaces.